 The new agreement with Recology provides for a 7.7% increase due to service level changes.
-The City's net share of SMaRT® Station costs is increasing 4.8%.
+The City's net share of SMaRT[®] Station costs is currently proposed to increase 4.8%.
 These provider increases as well as increases in the cost of City programs result in an overall average rate increase of almost 6.0%.
-However, this fund is in a stable financial condition, and an overall rate increase of 4.0% is adopted for Fiscal Year 2021-22.
+However, this fund is in a stable financial condition, and an overall rate increase of 4.0% is recommended for Fiscal Year 2021-22.

-Operating revenues for Fiscal Year 2021-22 are projected at \$15.4 million (\$35.7 million, including Recology), and operating expenditures are adopted at \$16.0 million (\$36.3 million, including Recology, and after eliminating the budget effect of depreciation expense).
-The operating balance is projected to be a negative \$625,000, and there is a CalPERS contribution of \$48,000 proportionate to the GOF share and \$290,000 for capital projects.
+Operating revenues for Fiscal Year 2021-22 are projected at \$15.4 million (\$35.7 million, including Recology), and operating expenditures are recommended at \$16.0 million (\$36.3 million, including Recology, and after eliminating the budget effect of depreciation expense).
+The operating balance is projected to be a negative \$617,000, and there is a CalPERS contribution of \$48,000 proportionate to the GOF share and \$290,000 for capital projects.
 This fund is projected to draw from fund balance to fund ongoing expenditures and capital projects.
-The fund is projected to end the 2021-22 fiscal year with a reserve at the policy level of \$4.0 million and the reserve for future facility equipment of \$2.2 million.
-The projected ending balance for Fiscal Year 2021-22 is \$8.6 million, and the cash available goal is \$1.7 million.
+The fund is projected to end the 2021-22 fiscal year with a reserve at the policy level of \$4.0 million, and the reserve for future facility equipment of \$2.2 million.
+The projected ending balance for Fiscal Year 2021-22 is \$7.7 million, and the cash available goal is \$1.7 million.
 This fund has benefited over the last few years from higher debris box revenue related to construction activity.

-Fiscal Year 2021-22 Adopted Operating Budget July 1, 2021 Page 33 of 34
+Fiscal Year 2021-22 Recommended Operating Budget June 8, 2021 Page 33 of 34